nadethoughts/Aetheria/The Granite Cracks/NPCs of The Cracked Granite.md

 ![[Varric Silvervein.webp]] A charismatic noble from a rival royal bloodline, Varric is known for his eloquence and political ambition.
 He is a prominent voice in Ironhold’s court and often challenges the king’s decisions.

 ---

-## Grondar Earthcaller

-![[Grondar Earthcaller.webp]] A legendary stone giant, Grondar is spoken of in old dwarven tales as a master of earth magic and a leader among the giants.
-His name is rarely mentioned except in stories of the ancient wars.

----